Digestive Health & Gut Microbiome

 It’s easy to associate digestion purely with "fuel-conversion" - the breaking-down of food into nutrients for your body to use.
-In reality, it’s way more complex than this and when any of the digestive organs aren’t functioning as they should there’s the potential for chaos to kick-off elsewhere in the body.
+In reality, it’s way more complex than this and when any of the digestive organs aren’t functioning as they should there’s the potential not only for poor digestive health but also for chaos elsewhere in the body.

-Here’s some of the most common scenarios in which digestion can be disturbed:
+Here’s some of the most common scenarios in which digestive health can be disturbed:

 - Insufficient digestive enzyme and stomach acid production - both of which are essential for digestion and absorption of nutrients.

 - Damage to nerves or tissues - that reside in the GI tract can prevent proper functioning and nutritional uptake from food by the body.

 - Stress - produces stress-related hormones like adrenaline which will decrease blood flow to the gut and subsequently compromise the integrity of the delicate mucosal barrier that lines the intestinal walls.
 This is often why IBS sufferers’ digestive health symptoms worsen during stressful times.

 - Leaky gut syndrome (LGS) or intestinal permeability - where there’s damage to the lining of the gut wall and harmful toxins, bacteria plus partially digested foods can break-free from the GI tract and enter the immune system, setting off a cascade of unfavourable digestive health events.

 - Underlying viruses or gut infections - like candida, parasites, or SIBO (small intestine bacteria overgrowth), which can cause for example, things like nutrient deficiencies (as these unwanted organisms consume ingested foods), and poor fat metabolism which reduces the absorption of fat soluble vitamins - A, D, E & K.